ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `validate-all`

     This should validate the instance parameters provided.

-    This should perform a syntax check, and if possible a semantic check, on the instance parameters.
+The thoroughness of the check may optionally be influenced by **Check Levels**.

 ### Parameter passing